-Okebe began opening (or purchasing) Twitter accounts.
+Okebe began opening (or, in some cases, it appears, purchasing) Twitter accounts.
 The primary two being @MohammadBorhann, an alleged NFT collector from the United Arab Emirates, and @BullishBape, an account he’s since closed.
 Through these accounts, he orchestrated a manipulative social engineering scam to steal ETH from the hands of artists.

 Okebe tells the artist, ‘if you can give me a little money to cover the gas (transaction) fees, I can close this open position and then buy your art.’

 “So he uses social engineering to get artists to send him 0.1 to 0.3 ETH ($200-$600 at time of publication),” Beer said,” but then he never bids on their work.”